spectrachrome/spectrachrome/README.md

 However, since there are a few syntactical differences to the original Magpie language, the two languages are source-incompatible and thus have different names.
 In particular, Bob's implementation substitutes the dot commonly used for calling methods on objects with a space (usually a meaningless character), which I find rather unintuitive, especially for new programmers.

+Moreover, this project serves as great exercise for the creation of programming languages.

 ---

 ## [`LEDswarm`](https://github.com/LEDswarm)